We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 The MFPH Part A syllabus includes a unit on genetics, and this website provides notes on that section here.
 Readers unfamiliar with the terminology of genetics are advised to read those notes first.

 The Part A syllabus requires that candidates have an ‘understanding of basic issues and terminology’ around genetic association studies.
 This page seeks to provide that.
-Readers seeking more detailed information are directed to the series of articles on genetic epidemiology run by the Lancet medical journal in 2005.
+Readers seeking more detailed information are directed to the series of articles on genetic epidemiology published by The Lancet in 2005.
 (These can be freely downloaded at the bottom of this external page).
 Much of the information below is drawn from these papers.

 Genetic epidemiology and association analysis

 Genetic epidemiology is closely allied to traditional epidemiology, focussing on familial, and in particular genetic, determinants of disease and the joint effects of genetic and non-genetic determinants.
 It takes into account the biology that underlies the action of genes and the known mechanisms of inheritance to investigate the health consequences of genetic variants.

 Extensive information about the human genome is now available for use in genetic epidemiology studies.
 Once it is known which two versions of a potentially causative gene an individual possesses, looking for an association between variants in that gene and the disease of interest is fundamentally no different from an exploration of a disease-exposure association in traditional epidemiology.1

 Traditional epidemiology often seeks to prove that across a study population environmental exposure X is consistently associated with observed disease Y. Association analyses in genetic epidemiology asks the same question of genetic exposures, and many of the analytical approaches used in epidemiology and medical statistics can be applied directly in genetic epidemiology.